Did you know that no two corns are the same? There are actually many different types of corn; each with its own purpose.

-Some kinds of corn are best for eating, other types are good for making popcorn, while other varieties of corn are really only used for animal feed.
-So while all ears of corn look pretty similar, they’re actually very diverse.
+Some kinds of corn are best for eating, other types are good for making Oh Sooo Buttery and Classic Kettle Popcorn, while other varieties are only used for animal feed.
+So while all ears of corn look similar, they’re really quite diverse.

-What Are the Main Differences Between Corn and Popcorn?
+What Are the Primary Differences Between Corn and Popcorn?

-Regular corn also has a different type of endosperm which is on the inside of the kernel.
-This is what makes the popcorn pop when put under enough pressure.
-You need to have the right kind of corn if you want to make popcorn.
+Regular corn also has a different type of endosperm.
+It's on the inside of the kernel, and is what makes popcorn pop when placed under enough pressure.

 Types of Popcorn Plants

 There are several varieties of popcorn plants.
-Each one will make white, fluffy popcorn, but each one has its own characteristics.
+All pop into white, fluffy popcorn, but each also has its individual characteristics.
 The plants may vary in size and color and even the popcorn it creates will be a little different.

 Pearl Popcorn

-Pearl popcorn is a type of popcorn plant with a large, round shape.
+This type of popcorn has a large, round shape.
 It’s slightly yellow and keeps that hue even after it pops.
-This is the kind of popcorn you usually find in movie theaters since its kernel is durable.
-The starchy, popcorn holds up under even the heaviest movie theater butter seasoning.
+Pearl popcorn is the kind of popcorn you usually find in movie theaters since its kernel is durable.
+This starchy popcorn holds up under even the heaviest movie theater butter seasoning.

 Pearl popcorn expands impressively when cooked.
 Unpopped kernels grow to be about 45 times their original size.
-It’s safe to say that this kind of popcorn is popular for good reason, and you’ve probably already enjoyed it.
+It's easy to see why it's so popular, right?

 Rice Popcorn

-Rice popcorn has elongated kernels that are a little smaller than pearl popcorn.
-This is the kind of popcorn you usually find in pre-bagged or microwave popcorn bags.
+Rice popcorn has elongated kernels that are slightly smaller than pearl popcorn.
+You usually see this kind of popcorn in pre-bagged or microwave popcorn bags.

 When rice popcorn pops, its color is white.
-The popcorn kernels grow about 40 times their original size, with a light, fluffy, and slightly crunchy texture.
-Rice popcorn is softer than pearl popcorn and can only hold lighter seasonings like a little salt or butter.
+The popcorn kernels grow around 40 times their original size, with a light, fluffy, and slightly crunchy texture.
+Rice popcorn is softer than pearl popcorn and can only hold lighter seasonings like a pinch of salt or butter.

 Popcorn comes in a lot of colors.
-You may be surprised by how colorful popcorn can be — blue, yellow, red, white, and even pink kernels exist.
+Blue, yellow, red, white, and even pink kernels exist.

-The color of the popcorn doesn’t affect texture but it can have an impact on the taste.
-Colored popcorn tends to have a stronger corn-like taste while white or yellow popcorn is more neutral.
-The corn taste can be quite delicious, but if you want your seasonings to really shine, stick to the usual white or yellow.
+While the color of the popcorn doesn't affect texture, it can affect its taste.
+Colored popcorn tends to have a stronger corn-like taste while white and yellow popcorn are more neutral.
+Stick to the latter two if you really want your seasonings to shine.

 Types of Corn Plants

-Field corn, sweet corn, and flint corn are a few of the most common types of corn plants.
+Field corn and sweet corn are among the most common types of corn plants.
 These plants create kernels that don’t dry out as much as popcorn kernels.
-They’re best for eating or using as animal feed.
+They’re best for eating or for animal feed.

 Field Corn

-Field corn is the most common type of corn grown in the United States.
-It’s the corn that likely comes to mind when you think about corn.
-It has tall green stalks and bright yellow cobs.
+This is the most common type of corn grown in the United States.
+It's what likely comes to mind when you think of corn — tall green stalks and bright yellow cobs.

-Field corn can be broken into two categories: flint corn and dent corn.
+Field corn can be divided into two categories: dent corn and flint corn.

-Dent corn has a high starch content and is often used as animal feed or in food manufacturing.
+Dent corn has a high starch content and is typically used as animal feed or in food manufacturing.
 It’s also used to make corn syrup, an ingredient in a lot of processed food.

-Flint corn, on the other hand, is known for its unique colors.
-You may have heard about a kind of corn called Indian corn?
-Well, it comes in reds, blues, and pinks and may just be the prettiest corn out there.
+On the flip side, flint corn is known for its unique colors.
+Ever hear of a kind of corn called Indian corn?
+If you haven't, it comes in reds, blues, and pinks and may just be the prettiest corn out there!

 Sweet Corn

-Sweet corn has a very high sugar content which makes it taste sweeter than other types of corn.
-It’s much tastier than starchy field corn.
-This is is the kind of corn you want to slather with butter and eat right off the cob.
+Sweet corn has a high sugar content, making it taste sweeter than other types of corn (hence the name).
+It’s much tastier than starchy field corn and is the kind of corn you want to slather with butter and eat right off the cob.

 Learn More Popcorn Fun Facts with Popsmith